-With respect to the demand variables, these present higher coefficients than those for supply variables, which would appear to indicate that demand variables are the ones which most influence variations in waiting lists.
-Hence, for example, the GDP variable, which is our income proxy, presents a negative elasticity indicating an inverse relationship between income and waiting lists.
-Concretely, if the GDP were increased by 1%, the waiting list would decrease by aproximately 0.91%, ceteris paribus.
-Although several authors have found a positive relationship between income and waiting times (Laudicella et al., 2010 or Siciliani and Verzulli, 2009), these results may indicate a positive relationship between more income and better health which has been amply discussed in the literature.
-For example, Marmot et al (1978), Lantz et al. (2007,2010), Moss and Krieger (1995), Rose (2001), Case and Deaton (2005), Galama and Kipperluis (2010) amongst others, find that income and social class in general are a good predictors of morbidity and mortality given that lower social classes tend to lead less healthy lifestyles and behaviours than superior social classes.
+waiting lists.
+Concretely, if GDP were increased by 1%, the waiting list would decrease byapproximately 0.91%, ceteris paribus.
+Although several authors have found a positive relationship between income and waiting times (Laudicella et al, 2012 or Siciliani and Verzulli, 2009), these results may indicate a positive relationship between more income and better health which has been amply discussed in the literature.
+For example, Marmot et al (1978), Lantz et al. (2007), Lantz and Pritchard (2010), Lee et al (1995), Rose (2001), Case and Deaton (2005), Galama and Kipperluis (2015) amongst others, find that income and social class are, in general, good predictors of morbidity and mortality given that lower social classes tend to lead less healthy lifestyles with worse behaviours than superior social classes.
 Moreover, this result could indicate that public hospital healthcare is an inferior good compared to its private counterpart.
-If patients experience an increase in income, they cease to wait for services from the NHS and switch to the private hospital system where waiting lists are nonexistant or if they exist they are minimal in terms of time.
-Both reasons, may explain why GDP gains generate a reduction in the NHS patient waiting list
+If patients experience an increase in income, they cease to wait for services from the NHS and switch to the private hospital system where waiting lists are non-existent or if they exist they are minimal in terms of time.
+Both reasons, may explain why GDP gains generate a reduction in NHS patient waiting lists.

-On the other hand, the value of the coefficient of population (POP) is positive and signifcant indicating that more populated regions are those with the longer waiting lists.
+On the other hand, the value of the coefficient of population (POP) is positive and significant, indicating that more populated regions are those with the longer waiting lists.
 Concretely, the results indicate that if the population increases by 1%, the waiting list would rise by 0.65%.

 As regards morbidity, the variable for healthcare visits (VISIT) shows a positive and significant elasticity.
-A larger number of outpatient visits are indicative of a slightly more deteriorated population health, leading to an increase in the length of the waiting list.
-With these results we can say that if hospital visits increase by 1%, waiting lists would rise by aproximately 0.17%.
+A larger number of outpatient visits is indicative of a slightly more deteriorated population health, leading to an increase in the length of the waiting list.
+With these results we can say that if hospital visits increase by 1%, waiting lists would rise by approximately 0.17%.
 In a similar way, an increase of a year in life expectancy (LIFEXP) significantly reduces waiting lists by 0.005%.

 The unemployment variable (UNEMPLOY) presents a negative but not significant elasticity.
-Numerous studies have documented a positive association between employment and health (Moser et al. (1987); Mathers and Schofiels (1998) or Roelfs et al. (2011)), whilst others find an inverse relationship (Boone and van Ours (2006); Ruhm (2000) or Stuckler et al. (2009)).
+Numerous studies have documented a positive association between employment and health (Moser et al., 1987; Mathers and Schofield, 1998 or Roelfs et al., 2011), whilst others find an inverse relationship (Boone and Van Ours, 2006; Ruhm, 2000 or Stuckler et al., 2009).
 We have therefore included this variable in the study in order to contrast the relationship.
 However, the result is not significant and thus we are unable to determine whether a clear relationship exists between unemployment and health and in consequence between unemployment and waiting lists.

-In order to control for the differences between the various CCAA, a regional dummy variable (DCCAA) has been included.
+In order to control for the differences between the various CCAA, a regional dummy variable (DccAA) has been included.
 The results seem to indicate, that except for a few exceptions, no significant differences exist between CCAA.
-With respect to time, the dichotomic time variables captured events common to all the autonomous communities during a period, such as for example the effects of the crisis or political changes which could have affected health policies.
-Whilst the results for the initial years (from 1996 to2005) are not significant, from 2005 onwards the relationship is significant and positive.
-This result can have two readings, one with its origin in supply and the other in demand.
-With respect to supply, this negative impact is visible at the commencement of the economic crisis as a reflection of the start of the budgetary problems and restrictive policies.
-On the demand side, the effects of determined factors on population health similar to those for all the CCAA and which vary in time (for example, the ageing population or the chronification of several illnesses previously terminal thanks to the technical advances in medical research) may have influenced an increase in the number of waiting lists.
+With respect to time, the dichotomic time variables capture events common to all the autonomous communities during a period, such as for example the effects of the crisis or political changes which could have affected health policies.
+Whilst the results for the initial years (from 1996 to 2005) are not significant, from 2005 onwards the relationship is significant and positive.

+The effect of determined factors on population health as for example, the ageing population or the chronification of several illnesses previously terminal thanks to the technical advances in medical research), may have influenced an increase in the number of waiting lists.
 Figure 4 shows the evolution of waiting lists, assigning 1996 as the baseline year.

-&lt;sup>6 The coefficient is significant by 10.2% which is at the limit of standard significance levels.
+&lt;sup>7 The coefficient is significant at 10.2% which is at the limit of standard significance levels.